 Can I just admit that I didn’t like this book at first?
 It’s well-written, but even after giving it three consecutive chances to redeem itself, it just didn’t speak to me.
-But after finally slogging through the entire series, I finally got it–the finale has balls, and knowing that there’s consequences to the series really made re-reading the first book worthwhile.
+But after finally slogging through the entire series, I finally got it!
+The finale has balls, and knowing that there’s consequences to your series had me re-reading the first book again.

 The Amulet of Samarkand by Jonathan Stroud

 Final quote: “Right to the end, he didn’t give me a chance to get a word in edgeways.
 Which is a pity, because at that last moment, I’d have liked to tell him what I thought of him.
 Mind you, since in that split second we were, to all intents and purposes, one and the same, I rather think he knew anyway.”